Policies

 • Deny — the action is blocked outright.
 Chalie won’t attempt it and won’t ask.
 The blocked action is logged so you can review it later.

-The four contexts
+The three contexts

 Chalie runs in different contexts depending on who or what triggered the action.
 Each context has its own set of policy rules, so you can be permissive when you’re actively chatting but restrictive when Chalie is running in the background.